 "Where is your magic, Peter?
 Why can't you fix our dad?" they cried.

-At that moment the village witnessed magic.
-Peter got heartbroken, all he ever wanted was to see people's smiles, all his time where he could see how everyone around him was getting better and happier, he thought he was loved he thought he was doing a good rabbit job.
-But now… he realized he had failed.
+At that moment, the village witnessed magic.
+Peter got heartbroken.
+All he ever wanted was to see people's smiles, all his time where he could see how everyone around him was getting better and happier, and he thought he was loved and doing a good rabbit job.
+But now, he realized he had failed.
 He turned dark.

-A dark aurora started to shine around Peter as his entire body shook and his hands were on literal fire.
+A dark aurora started to shine around Peter as his entire body shook, and his hands were on literal fire.
 Everyone backed in shock as Peter scanned around him with hot glowing red eyes.
-He looked for an aim to his anger, despair, and the destructive Dark Magic growing inside of him.
-He looked at the angry father and overwhelmed him with visions of fear and death, but he cared too much for him.
-Peter looked to the night sky, reached his hands for it, and blasted a cone of fire up in the sky to let the anger rage out and create a magical firestorm, but he didn't.
+He looked for an aim to his anger, despair, and the destructive Dark Magic growing inside him.
+He looked at the angry father and wished he could overwhelm him with visions of fear and death, but he cared too much for him.
+Peter looked to the night sky, reached his hands for it, and felt the urge to blast a cone of fire up in the sky to let the anger rage out and create a magical firestorm, but he didn't.
 He was too pure to display such anger and use the Dark Magic.
 The fire on his hands went off, and Peter entered the deep depression of a Dark Rabbit.

 Everything was quiet afterward.
-Peter was no longer angry or no longer a threat to anyone, he had turned it all inward.
+Peter was no longer angry or no longer a threat to anyone; he had turned it all inward.
 He became a soulless shell of the happy Peter that was.
-The people in the village were looking up at the night sky, they now realized it was the first night of the full moon, the hunting night for the mighty wolves.
+The people in the village were looking up at the night sky, and they realized it was the first night of the full moon, the hunting night for the mighty wolves.

+Peter started to walk alone in the forest; no one cared about him anymore, and everyone feared their own lives.
 They all ran to their houses, locked and sealed everything.
-Peter started to walk, alone out in the forest, no one cared about him anymore, everyone feared their own lives.
-The giant wolves take whatever they feel like taking, on the first night of the full moon.
+The giant wolves take whatever they feel like taking on the first night of the full moon.
 They claim it to be a part of their will to keep the balance for The Moon Dragon.

-The sons fell down crying as they saw their father for the last time in their lives, as he ran out on the giant wolves hunting night to never be seen again.
+The sons fell crying as they saw their father for the last time in their lives, as he ran out on the giant wolves hunting night, never to be seen again.

-The next morning the sons went inside Peter's little house, they found out that he had done some magic, the soil he had built his home of was the perfect conditions for growing Moonshade Mushrooms, the most valuable ingredients for any Elven alchemist to possess.
+The following day, the sons went inside Peter's little house and found out that he had done some magic.
+The soil he had built his home of was the perfect conditions for growing Moonshade Mushrooms, the most valuable ingredients for any Elven alchemist to possess.
 The rare mushrooms can only grow under very strict conditions and in the light from White Magic.
-The village was rich now, but only until they ran out of mushrooms.
+The village was rich, but only until they ran out of mushrooms.

 And Peter?
-Some say that he ended up at Helga's Inn at the border of the Goblin Wasteland.
-Hopefully she, as the Rabbit's last hope, could take good care of him.
+Some say he ended up at Helga's Inn at the border of the Goblin Wasteland.
+Hopefully, as the Rabbit's last hope, she could take good care of him.